neikei/Quickstart---Manage-AIX-with-Ansible/README.md

 ## Setup sudo to allow the Ansible user to execute commands as superuser

-If you want to allow the Ansible connect user to run commands as superuser.
+Add sudoers rule if you want to allow the Ansible connect user to run commands as superuser.

 ```echo "youransibleconnectuser ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers```